 AST parsing failure degrades to regex.
 If the SQL parser cannot handle a query, the system falls back to keyword matching.
 The keyword list is comprehensive, but regex matching is not semantically equivalent to AST analysis.
 The fallback catches the common cases, but an adversary with knowledge of the regex patterns could in theory craft something that passes.

-Semantic Understanding, Not Keyword Matching
+Semantic Understanding, Not Just Keywords

 Teaching Agents Your Business Language